jhpyle/docassemble/demo.md

   else:
     need(client_kicked_out)
 comment: |
   This is the code that directs the flow of the interview.

+  It runs after the user's language is set by the previous "initial" block.

+  Note that there are no other "mandatory" or "initial" questions in the interview.
+This code block determines how the interview will end.

-It indicates to the system that we need to get to the endpoint "client_done."
-There is a question elsewhere that "sets" the variable "client_done."
+  This code indicates to the system that we need to get to the endpoint "client_done."
+There is a question elsewhere that contains "event: client_done."
 Docassemble will ask all the questions necessary to get the information need to pose that that final question to the user.

   However, if the answer to the question user_understands_no_attorney_client_relationship is not "understands," the interview will looks for a question that sets the variable "client_kicked_out."

-  "Mandatory" sections like this one are evaluated in the order they appear in the question file.
+There is a question elsewhere that contains "event: client_kicked_out."

+  This is the code that determines the entire path of the interview, and yet it is very short, even though the interview has many questions.
+  That is because interview flow in docassemble is automatic.
+The order in which questions are asked can vary depending on the user input.
+In some interviews, a question is asked early, and in another, it is asked later.
+Questions are asked if and when there is a necessity to gather information.

+  There is one additional bit of the interview flow that is manual: the requirement of "user_saw_initial_screen."
+This causes a "welcome" screen to be shown.
+We always want this screen to be displayed first (at least as soon as we determine the user's language).
 ---
 code: |
-  if client.is_plaintiff and client not in case.plaintiff.elements:
+  if client not in case.plaintiff.elements and client.is_plaintiff:
     case.plaintiff.append(client)
   if client not in case.defendant.elements and not client.is_plaintiff and client.is_defendant:
     case.defendant.append(client)
   case.plaintiff.there_are_any = True
   case.defendant.there_are_any = True
+comment: |
+  This interview relates to a court case.
+It takes advantage of the basic-questions.yml file in the docassemble.base package.
+This interview file provides some functionality for legal interviews.

+  For example, basic-questions.yml defines the objects "case" and "client."

+  But in our interview, what do we want to do with "case" and "client"?
+  What is the relation of the client to the case?
+Is the client the user, or a different person from the user?

+  The purpose of the above code is to set initial values for the objects case.plaintiff and case.defendant.
+These objects are docassemble objects that function as Python lists.
+They represent the plaintiffs and defendants in the case.

+  This code will add the client as a plaintiff, or add the client as a defendant, depending on whether the client is a plaintiff or a defendant.
+This code will trigger the asking of questions to determine whether the client is a plaintiff or a defendant, if those facts are unknown.
+Elsewhere there is a question that defines the "is_plaintiff" attribute and another question that defines the "is_defendant" attribute.

+  The end result of this code is to define the "there_are_any" attributes of the two lists.
+Note that this code is not "mandatory."
+It will be run when and if the interview needs to know whether the lists are empty.
+We set the attributes to True because all court cases need to have at least one plaintiff and at least one defendant.
 ---
+event: client_kicked_out
 progress: 100
 question: |
   Sorry, you cannot proceed with the interview.